 Acid rain is rain, snow or fog that is polluted by acid in the atmosphere and damages the environment.
 Two common air pollutants acidify rain: sulphur dioxide and nitrogen oxide.
 When these substances are released into the atmosphere, they can be carried over long distances by prevailing winds before returning to earth as acidic rain, snow, fog or dust.
 When the environment cannot neutralize the acid being deposited, damage occurs.

 Lesson Plan: Here is a great lesson plan on El Niño.
 This lesson plan demonstrates the effects of El Niño, the trade winds, and upwelling.
-This is a PDF file, so you need to have Adobe Acrobat Reader.

 Water Cycle Experiment: Here is a great experiment that teaches kids about how the water cycle works.